Chapter 1: Sylvanna's Final Adventure

 V - Continuation of I.

 I - Ishantha asks for a little brother or sister.
-Apparently this was supposed to have more yuri fluffiness in it, but oh well.
-Can't be right all the time...
+Apparently this was supposed to be a conversation with Sylvanna, but oh well.
+I might try fixing it again next round.

 A/N: With many thanks from both of us to interesting2125, Misdirection, Restless Goddess, wayfaringpanda and Zero-Vision for the reviews. :)